penumbra-zone/penumbra/docs/protocol/src/protocol/action_descriptions/spend.md

 * Nullifier $nf$ of the note to be spent
 * Randomized verification key $rk \isin \mathbb G$

-### Dummy spend

-We require each one of the following integrity properties to hold only for notes with non-zero values $v \ne 0$.
-This is to allow for dummy spends to pass stateless verification.
-Dummy spends may be added for metadata resistance (e.g. to ensure there are two spends and two outputs in each transaction).

 ### Note Commitment Integrity

-The zk-SNARK certifies that for non-zero values $v \ne 0$, the note commitment $cm$ was derived as:
+The zk-SNARK certifies that the note commitment $cm$ was derived as:

 $cm = hash_6(ds, (rcm, v, ID, B_d, pk_d, ck_d))$.